Brief History of Campus Carry at Texas State University

 Texas Senate Bill 11 (SB 11) was passed by the Texas Legislature and was signed into law by Governor Greg Abbott on June 1, 2015.
 It is often referred to as “Campus Carry.”
-It permits individuals with a license to carry or concealed handgun license to carry a concealed weapon on public university campuses in Texas beginning August 1, 2016.
+It permits individuals with either a license to carry or a concealed handgun license, to carry a concealed weapon on public university campuses in Texas beginning August 1, 2016.

-As a Texas public university we are required by the legislature to implement the Campus Carry legislation and we are doing so in a thoughtful and reasonable manner.
-We have created several resources designed to educate students, faculty, staff, and community members about the new law and the Campus Carry rules and policies in place for the Texas State University Campuses.
-Additionally, we have created documents that provide answers to anticipated questions, best practices guidelines for creating safe classroom and meeting environments, and links to additional campus safety and security information.
+As a Texas public university, we are required by the legislature to implement the Campus Carry legislation and we did so in a thoughtful and reasonable manner.
+We created several resources designed to educate students, faculty, staff, and community members about the new law and the Campus Carry rules and policies in place for the Texas State University Campuses.
+Additionally, we created documents that provide answers to anticipated questions, best practices guidelines for creating safe classroom and meeting environments, and links to additional campus safety and security information.
 You will find all of these helpful resources on this website.

 Maintaining a safe, secure educational environment that continues to allow unfettered academic discourse is important to all of us.
-Please help us attain these goals, by allowing us to continue to hear your voices as we implement this mandatory legislation.
-If you would like to offer suggestions about how Texas State can improve in its implementation of Campus Carry on our campuses, please use the online survey tool that can be accessed at the bottom of this webpage to provide us with your comments and suggestions.
+Please help us attain these goals, by allowing us to continue to hear your voices as we conduct a holistic review of our Campus Carry Rules and Policy after the first year of implementation.
+If you would like to offer suggestions about how Texas State can improve its implementation of Campus Carry on our campuses or make suggestions concerning revisions you would like to see made in our Campus Carry Rules or Policy, please use the online survey tool that can be accessed by clicking the button below to provide us with your comments and suggestions.

 Denise M. Trauth

 Frequently Asked Questions

 Campus Carry can seem complex.
 Understanding that, we've taken the liberty of comprehensively answering the most pressing and common questions about Campus Carry, its implementation and its impact on you.